 - 1.6 There has been international and national recognition in recent years of the continuing importance of open spaces to the health and wellbeing of the population.
 This space does not always have to be 'green', but provide the opportunity for local people to be active and to be given the choice to access such spaces. - 1.7 The value of open space has been proven to be more than recreational with demonstrable benefits to general health (including obesity), mental health, urban regeneration, the economic potential of tourism, leisure and cultural activities, biodiversity and ecological habitats, local food production, and the mitigation and adaptation to climate change.
+In relation to the latter, trees and vegetation can reduce the impacts of climate change by absorbing carbon dioxide from the atmosphere.
+They can also ameliorate the warming effects of climate change through evapotranspiration and direct shading, and help cope with the increased frequency of sudden heavy rainfall by reducing runoff and increasing rainfall capture.

-Key Themes and Objectives
+Key Themes and Aims

-- 1.8 Based on a detailed review of the core literature1 relating to open space and population data for Merthyr Tydfil, the key themes of the Merthyr Tydfil Open Space Strategy are: - Mealth and Wellbeing, - Economy, and - 1.9 These themes were then developed into aims for the strategy; these being to: - Improve the health and wellbeing of local communities within Merthyr Tydfil through increased opportunities for residents to improve their physical and mental health with better access to open space. - Raise the profile of Merthyr Tydfil through improvements and pride in open space, therefore improving the external perception of the area for inward investment. - Improve the natural environment and biodiversity through increased habitat area and opportunities for species movement. - Develop a network of green infrastructure where there is connectivity between different types of good quality open spaces which together enable the delivery of multiple benefits.
+- 1.8 Based on a detailed review of the core literature relating to open space and population data for Merthyr Tydfil, the key themes of the Merthyr Tydfil Open Space Strategy are: - Mealth and Wellbeing, - Economy, and - Servironment - 1.9 These themes were then developed into aims for the strategy; these being to: - Improve the health and wellbeing of local communities within Merthyr Tydfil through increased opportunities for residents to improve their physical and mental health with better access to open space. - Raise the profile of Merthyr Tydfil through improvements and pride in open space, therefore improving the external perception of the area for inward investment. - Improve the natural environment and biodiversity through increased habitat area and opportunities for species movement.

-1 Please see background paper entitled "Policy Review".
+&lt;sup>1 Please see background paper entitled "Policy Review".